Search This Blog

 The very first time I laid eyes on the Royal Rumble was in 1988.
 I was 5 years old and was playing Nintendo over at my neighbor's house because he was THAT kid on the block that had every toy you could dream of.
 His older brother was watching the USA Network when the very first Royal Rumble aired free for anyone who got basic cable at the time.
 This annual Pay-Per-View event, one of the "Big Four," was originally aired for free to take away viewers from rival promotion NWA/WCW's Bunkhouse Stampede PPV.

 With the Royal Rumble starting the "Road to Wrestlemania" every year, I thought it would be a good time to think back on some of my favorite Royal Rumble memories.
 The Royal Rumble has always been a favorite of mine... most years I find it more exciting and enjoyable than Wrestlemania itself.
-The constant count-down clock and the anticipation of "who's next?" is always so exciting!
+The constant countdown clock and the anticipation of "Who's next?" is always so exciting!
 Could it be a returning injured superstar or a legend getting one last shot in the spotlight?
 Back in the day, it could even be a giant surprise debut from "the other company."
 It's also always fun to see who can stay in the ring the longest and who has the fastest exit.

 Without further ado, here are five of my favorite retro Royal Rumble memories (in chronological order.)